readytotest/test-playwright/README.md

    `chmod +x start-server.sh` (Only need to do this if permissions aren't set 1st time)
    `./start-server.sh`

+## API Testing

+If you want to try and run the DB spec (which runs Playwright API testing) then you should first startup the DB with `npx harperdb` and then just run that spec only with the actions-db.config configuration.
+If you're using the Playwright VS Code extension, you will not see the DB spec in the test explorer unless you switch over to the actions-db-config, because it's excluded from all configs except that one.
+I have a separate config just for that spec since it's not running in my prod CI pipeline.
+This DB tinkering is separate from my website, as I have a static site that doesn't use a DB.

 ## 🧼 Pre-commit Hooks

 Pre-commit is set up with Husky + lint-staged.
 Here's what runs on staged files: